 Happy last weekend before Christmas!
 We are getting to that part of the season where I just want to stop and enjoy everything.
 Whether your house is fully decked out, or you are still pulling ornaments out of the boxes – this simple and stunning woven yarn wreath is waiting to top it all off like a bow.
 So you can sit and exhale a little.

-I love how the simplicity of this woven wreath style beacons a festive holiday, but is still a totally appropriate wreath to leave up well into the new year.
+I love how the simplicity of this yarn wreath style beacons a festive holiday, but is still a totally appropriate wreath to leave up well into the new year, in fact it would even make a gorgeous Easter yarn wreath.
+I even used it in our new bathroom after I switched out the front door.
 This beauty might just become my year around welcoming committee.

 To make this woven yarn wreath you will need: